hcbiophys/tcells_paper_code/README.md

 * To sample the min, mean and max along each PC in the spherical harmonic descriptor space (Fig. 2c), uncomment the function:\
 *cells.PC_sampling()*

-* To plot cell surfaces at their locations in the 3D PCA shape space (Fig. 2d), or 'morphospace', uncomment the function:\
+* (Fig. 2d) To plot cell surfaces at their locations in the 3D PCA shape space, or 'morphospace', uncomment the function:\
 *cells.plot_PC_space(plot_original = False, max_l = 3)*\
 Here, plot_original = True / False is for Supplementary Fig. 1a (original surfaces) and Fig. 2b (using truncated, i.e. smoothed, representations). max_l gives the degree of truncation for the spherical harmonic descriptor.